WilliamJCole/Curved/ReadMe.rst

 Scenario 01:
 **Single Student Manually Enters Grades:**
-I'm just starting my term, so I dont have many grades to enter so I only need to create a new Student and add a couple homework assignments, quizes and exams.
+I'm just starting my term, so I don't have many grades to enter so I only need to create a new Student and add a couple homework assignments, quizzes and exams.
-I will create a blank text file with a name of my choosing ie "student.txt".
+I will create a blank text file with a name of my choosing i.e. "student.txt".

 Then I start the Curved program, and follow the written instructions.
 .. ::
   Enter filename of students' data: student.txt
-  Would you like to add another student (y/n)? y Name:James Marcos
+  Would you like to add another student (y/n)? y
+  Name: James Marcos
   Number of assignment grades the student has: 5 Assignment 2: 85
   Assignment 3: 95